P. V. Narasimha Rao: National security, foreign policy and crisis management

 Rao energised the national nuclear security and ballistic missiles programme, which ultimately resulted in the 1998 Pokhran nuclear tests.
 It is speculated that the tests were actually planned in 1995, during Rao's term in office, and that they were dropped under American pressure when the US intelligence got the whiff of it.
-Another view was that he purposefully leaked the information to gain time to develop and test thermonuclear device which was not yet ready.
+Another view was that he purposefully leaked the information to gain time to develop and test the thermonuclear device which was not yet ready.
 He increased military spending, and set the Indian Army on course to fight the emerging threat of terrorism and insurgencies, as well as Pakistan and China's nuclear potentials.
 It was during his term that khalistani terrorism in the Indian state of Punjab was finally defeated.
 Also scenarios of aircraft hijackings, which occurred during Rao's time ended without the government conceding the terrorists' demands.
 He also directed negotiations to secure the release of Doraiswamy, an Indian Oil executive, from Kashmiri terrorists who kidnapped him, and Liviu Radu, a Romanian diplomat posted in New Delhi in October 1991, who was kidnapped by Sikh terrorists.
 Rao also handled the Indian response to the occupation of the Hazratbal holy shrine in Jammu and Kashmir by terrorists in October 1993.
 He brought the occupation to an end without damage to the shrine.
 Similarly, he dealt with the kidnapping of some foreign tourists by a terrorist group called Al Faran in Kashmir valley in 1995 effectively.
 Although he could not secure the release of the hostages, his policies ensured that the terrorists demands were not conceded to, and that the action of the terrorists was condemned internationally, including Pakistan.